ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ## Description

-This screen is used to add a new article or edit an existing article, usually using a Wysiwyg editor.
+This page is used to add a new article or edit an existing article, usually using a Wysiwyg editor.
 The default editor is TinyMCE but if other editors are installed the default editor may be set to something else for the site as a whole or for individual users.

-Most parameters have suitable defaults but you might wish to set a specific Category or provide article-specific Metadata.
+Most parameters in the *Article: Edit* page have suitable defaults but you might wish to set a specific Category or provide article-specific Metadata.

-## Tutorials

-### Help
+### Additional Information

-The following aspects of the Articles: Edit page are covered in separate Help
+Some aspects of the *Articles: Edit* page are covered in separate Help
 articles:

 * [The Permissions Tab](jdocmanual?article=help/common-tabs/permissions "").
 * [Toolbars](jdocmanual?article=help/common-tabs/toolbars "").

-### User
+Or in User articles:

 * [Adding an Image to an Article](jdocmanual?article=user/articles/adding-an-image-to-an-article "Adding an Image to an Article")